uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_R.md

 IF &lt;CONSIGNMENT.Country Of Destination&gt; is in SET CL009 (CountryCodesCommonTransit)
 OR at least one &lt;CONSIGNMENT-HOUSE CONSIGNMENT.Country of Destination&gt; is in SET CL009
 (CountryCodesCommonTransit)
-OR
-at least one &lt; CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM.Country Of Destination&gt; are in SET CL009
-THEN &lt;CONSIGNMENT-ADDITIONAL INFORMATION.Code&gt; shall not be EQUAL to '30600'
+OR at least one &lt; CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM.Country of Destination&gt; is in SET CL009 (CountryCodesCommonTransit) THEN &lt;CONSIGNMENT-ADDITIONAL INFORMATION.Code&gt; shall not be EQUAL to '30600'

 **Technical Description**

 IF /<span>&#42;</span>/Consignment/countryOfDestination is in SET CL009<br />
-OR<br />
-at least one /<span>&#42;</span>/Consignment/HouseConsignment/countryOfDestination is in SET CL009<br />
+OR at least one /<span>&#42;</span>/Consignment/HouseConsignment/countryOfDestination is in SET CL009<br />
 OR at least one /<span>&#42;</span>/Consignment/HouseConsignment/ConsignmentItem/countryOfDestination is in SET<br />
 CL009<br />
 THEN /<span>&#42;</span>/Consignment/AdditionalInformation/code shall not be EQUAL to '30600'